 Try as it may, maths and science can’t yet explain the origin of life, what consciousness is, or the ultimate nature of the universe.

 I’m a big fan of maths and science.
-I’d love science to have an explanation for everything; but perhaps some things are just ineffable.
-At the moment.
+I’d love science to have an explanation for everything; but perhaps some things are ineffable.
+Perhaps maths, for all its fundamental beauty, is the scaffolding rather than the be-all and end-all.

 I thought my post title was original – but, of course, it’s not.
 The Meaning of Meaning: A Study of the Influence of Language upon Thought and of the Science of Symbolism by Charles Ogden and Ivor Richards has been in print continuously since 1923.
 The most recent edition is the critical edition prepared by Terrence Gordon as volume 3 of the 5-volume set C. K. Ogden & Linguistics (London: Routledge/Thoemmes Press, 1995).